Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 100% FREE CALL TO DECIDE DATE(MUHURAT)

 Ganesha produces Santoshi Mata with two flames that emerge from the breasts of his two wives, Riddhi and Siddhi, after originally refusing to do so in response to the persistent requests of his two wives, Riddhi and Siddhi, sons, sister, and the heavenly sage Narada.
-This Ganesha daughter-mind-born was ordered by Narada to always fulfill everyone’s desires, hence he is called Santoshi maa, the goddess of satisfaction.
+Narada ordered this Ganesha daughter, born from the mind, to fulfill everyone’s desires always, thus she is known as Santoshi Maa, the goddess of satisfaction.

 Ganesha Iconography

-Lord Ganesha is portrayed as having an elephant-headed human body.
+Lord Ganesha possesses an elephant-headed human body.
 He typically has four hands and is holding a noose and a goad in his upper hands.
-While holding a bowl of modaks in his other lower hand, Lord Ganesha is shown with one of his lower hands in the Abhay Mudra.
+Lord Ganesha holds a bowl of modaks in one of his lower hands and shows another lower hand in the Abhay Mudra.
 Lord Ganesha’s mount is a mouse.
 Ganesha Chaturthi is a holiday commemorating the anniversary of Lord Ganesha’s birth.

 Ganesha Incarnations

-There are eight incarnations of Lord Ganesha, the most notable of which are known as Ashta Vinayaka, according to the Mudugal Purana.
+The Mudugal Purana identifies eight incarnations of Lord Ganesha, with the most notable being known as Ashta Vinayaka.
 Also revered are 32 various incarnations of Lord Ganesha.

 Some Facts About Lord Ganesha